 Explore Prishtina’s Germia Park, a popular regional park and the biggest in Prishtina.
 It is located northeast of Prishtina and covers an area of about 39 sq miles (62 sq. km).
 This mountain massif is a part of the Rhodope Mountains.
 We were surprised to see a big park just 20 minutes from our hotel (the center).

-Germia park is a great escape from the city and had much to offer.
+Germia park is a great escape from the city with much to offer.
 The Germia massif is known for its biodiversity and is designated as a protected landscape.
 The park has a rich fauna with 63 species of animals and a variety of about 600 species of flora.
-There are walking/running trails, playgrounds, sports courts, an amphitheater, and breathtaking views.
+Walking/running trails, playgrounds, sports courts, an amphitheater, and breathtaking views exist.
 You will also find cafes and restaurants.

 Partaking in everyday life

 Enjoy café life.
-Kosovo is known for its young, dynamic city life (don’t forget that 75% of the population is under 35 years old), and the coffee shop scene in Prishtina is gaining momentum with its excellent coffee, but also for its bohemian ambiance.
-Kosovars often sit for an hour over a single espresso or cappuccino, chatting with friends.
-Check out the Santea neighborhood, where an older district is being transformed into the place to be.
-(Learn more about Cafe Life in Kosovo farther down the page)
+Kosovo is known for its young, dynamic city life (don’t forget that 75% of the population is under 35 years old).
+The coffee shop scene in Prishtina is gaining momentum with its excellent coffee, but also for its superb coffee its bohemian ambiance.
+Kosovars often sit over a single espresso or cappuccino for an hour, chatting with friends.
+Check out the Santea neighborhood, where an older district is being transformed into a place to be.
+(Learn more about Cafe Life in Kosovo further down the page)

 Shopping in Prishtina Just walking around, you will see plenty of stores and shops to stop by.
 There is also a big mall a few miles away.